 - It is quite common for the black fish (protector from negative chi) to die more often than the red/goldfish and need replacing immediately.

-Choosing Placement and Design for Feng Shui Aquarium
+Choosing Placement and Design for a Feng Shui Aquarium

+There is positive chi energy generated when your aquarium is placed in the right location.
 Once you decide on the best placement and design for your feng shui aquarium, you need to turn your attention to housekeeping.
-Keeping your feng shui aquarium clean, beautiful and well cared for helps your fish stay happy and healthy, thereby, enhancing its energy.
+Keeping your feng shui aquarium clean, beautiful and well cared for helps your fish stay happy and healthy, enhancing positive chi energy benefits.